 Our business was not significantly impacted by the COVID-19 pandemic until the latter part of March 2020, at which time our end-to-end payment volumes declined 70%.
-Since late March 2020 when shelter-in-place, social distancing, the closing of non-essential businesses and other restrictive measures were first put in place across the United States, we have seen a significant recovery in our end-to-end payment volumes.
-End-to-end payment volumes for the first quarter of 2021 were 29.9% higher than volumes in the first quarter of 2020.
-While end-to-end payment volumes for the three months ended March 31, 2021 have exceeded those for both the three months ended March 31, 2020 and the three months ended December 31, 2020, the ultimate impact that the COVID-19 pandemic will have on our consolidated results of operations in future periods remains uncertain.
-We will continue to evaluate the nature and extent of these potential impacts to our business, consolidated results of operations, and liquidity.
+Since late March 2020 when shelter-in-place, social distancing, the closing of non-essential businesses and other restrictive measures were first put in place across the United States, we have seen a significant recovery in our end-to-end payment volumes despite volumes in certain merchant categories associated with international travel, corporate travel and stadium occupancy running lower than pre COVID-19 pandemic levels.
+End-to-end payment volumes for the second quarter of 2021 were approximately 180% higher than end-to-end payment volumes in the second quarter of 2020 and approximately 48% higher than the first quarter of 2021 as a result of merchants reopening their operations, new merchant onboarding and a growing number of gateway merchants converting to our end-to-end solution in 2021.
+While gross revenue and end-to-end payment volumes for the three and six months ended June 30, 2021 have exceeded those for the three and six months ended June 30, 2020, we will continue to evaluate the nature and extent of potential COVID-19-related impacts to our business, consolidated results of operations, and liquidity.
 See "Risk Factors" in Part I, Item 1A of our 2020 Form 10-K.